jeremymv2/mining_visibility_office_hour/README.md

  - Select one of your saved Vizs

  ![Adding to Dashboard](./images/adding_to_dash.png)
- - Rinse and Repeat until you have the dashboard the way you like
+ - Rinse and Repeat until you have the dashboard the way you like and have fun spelunking!

 ## External Elasticsearch